rohan-mehta-1024/rohan-mehta-1024.github.io/resources/public/writings/blog_posts/autodiff.md

 Similarly, a walk in a purely vertical direction is described when
 \\(x\\) is a constant.
-In fact, we would find that all multivariable functions behave in this way when being "walked upon" in the direction of one of their variables, such that all others become constants.
+In fact, we would find that all multivariable functions behave in this way when being walked upon in the direction of one of their variables, such that all others become constants.